pavelacu/CloudFunctionExamples/wsclient/README.md

 ## Example: consume a webservice SOAP from cloud Function
-Consume a webservice SOAP from cloud Function, this example consume a Exchange from BANGUAT (banco de Guatemala) **remember, cloud functions free version, only can consume resources within google cloud.
-The Out resources required pay.
+Consume a webservice SOAP from cloud Function, this example consume a Exchange from BANGUAT (banco de Guatemala) **Remember, cloud functions free version, only can consume resources within google cloud.
+The Out resources required pay.**

 ## Setting up the sample